Water for Qhosmi, Bolivia

-In January 2025, two members of our Aachen regional group traveled to Bolivia to advance the project planning.
-On-site, we collaborated with World Vision Bolivia to examine three natural springs near the village.
-These were tested for flow rate and water quality and proved to be well-suited to reliably supply the community.
-Based on these results and the geographical conditions, we developed a technical design: the system includes spring catchments, feeder pipelines, a central storage tank with a chlorination chamber, and distribution pipelines to each household.
-Every family will have a water connection with an outdoor sink, providing them with more than the 30 liters of water per person per day recommended in Bolivia.
+In January 2025, two members of our Aachen regional group traveled to Bolivia to advance the planning of the project.
+Together with World Vision Bolivia, we examined three natural springs near the village.
+These were tested for flow rate and water quality and proved to be well suited to reliably supplying the community.
+Based on the results and the geographical conditions, we drew up a technical design together with World Vision Bolivia.

-BOL_01_WT
+BOL_01_WT BOL_02_WT

 Janika Neuroth